pyroesp/GBDSO/README.md

 <img src="./pictures/top - out.png">
 <img src="./pictures/top - in.png">

-To program the EPROM, leave JP1 open and close JP2 as shown below.
+To program the PROM, leave JP1 open and close JP2 as shown below.
 <img src="./pictures/top - JP1.png">
 <img src="./pictures/bottom - JP2.png">

-Plug the adapter board into q Universal Programmer and set the target device to AT27C256R.
+Plug the adapter board into a Universal Programmer and set the target device to DIP28 AT27C256R.
 <img src="./pictures/side - pinheader.png">

-Note: Not yet tested !
+Note: This part of the board has not been tested yet, so I hope it works.

 ## Original GBDSO